retwedt/chat-astrophe/README.md

 # Chat-astrophe
 ## A Multi-User chat app

-This is a project from Course 4 Server-side Programming at CodeAbode.
-This multi-user chat app takes advantage of several technologies:
+This multi-user chat app is a project from Course 4 Server-side Programming at CodeAbode.
+Users can enter their name, view a list of all users in the chat room, and communicate in real time with each other!
+This app takes advantage of several technologies:

 -	[Node.js](https://nodejs.org/en/) - a power tool for server-side scripting with JavaScript
 -	[Express](http://expressjs.com/) - a lightweight framework for Node.js